 You are already an expert on being a Harvard or MIT student.
 We teach you our aware-winning tour script to make you an expert on Harvard or MIT history!

 Pay for tour guides starts at $15/hour plus tips and goes up to $22/hour plus tips for specialty tours.
-Paid training takes about two weeks.
+Training is paid.

 Tour Manager Description: